 That very same summer of 1971 we visited Sweden and John got to know some of my country, my family and quite a few of my friends.

-It started out by my driving my little secondhand Renault 4L(Lfor luxe!!!) alone through Belgium and Germany.
+It started out by my driving my little secondhand Renault 4L alone through Belgium and Germany.
 I made a break in Köln (Cologne), and the next day i drove on to Wilhelmshaven where my old buddy from Lund, Albrecht Eiselt and wife Angela with children were waiting for me.

 I knew Angela too, slightly, from the stop on the bus tour around Europe in 1966.
 Tthey were both waiting for me when our bus stopped in Köln, coming from Paris.
 After two days with Albrecht and Angela, I went on to Lübeck and Travemünde, where I took the ferry to Trelleborg.

 We made a tour of the southwest, stopping at Torup slott (château) dating from the 16th century.
 It is located in what is call Bokskogen (the beach forest) and I remember well how, during the war, we would ride our bikes to Bokskogen, along with a hoard of other Sunday bikers.
 During the war we did not have a car because of the gasoline rationing.
 Mother sold her car when we would have needed an aggregate for burning coal to make producer gas.
 If, however, you needed a car for professional use, you got a license to run your car with gasoline.
 But for us it was bicycles.